DavidKozdra/UniversalTruth/README.md

 # Introduction to Universal Truth
 Click planets to buy them, then start collecting, and try to not destroy everything.
+2D unity incremental space game.

 Controls
 * Movement - WASD